Teriks/pake/docs/source/filehelper.rst

        fh = pake.FileHelper(ctx)

        # Recursively copy and entire directory tree.
-       # In this case, 'bin' will be copied as a subfolder
+       # In this case, 'bin' will be copied into 'dist'
-       # into 'dist'.
+       # as a subfolder.

        fh.copytree('bin', 'dist/bin')

+       # Recursively move an entire directory tree
+       # and it's contents.
+In this case, 'lib' will
+       # be moved into 'dist' as a subfolder.

+       fh.move('lib', 'dist/lib')

        # Copy a file to a directory without
        # renaming it.